LeonKuhne/.cd/README.md

 # .cd
 > **An extension of cd that executes any .cd file that exists in your destination**
-- only tested with zshrc
+- only tested with zsh
 - probably not very secure :}

 ### Usage